trolleyman/DistCompErlang/report.md

 We developed a program that achieves all the goals set in the assignment.

-It takes two optional arguments:<br/>
+It also takes two optional arguments:<br/>
 `--verbose`: reports more output about the algorithm<br/>
 `--breadth-first`: performs the breadth-first algorithm, where the token is sent through each link twice.

-The code has been simplified from it's original form.
+In it's original implementation the code was more complex.
+For example, the initiator and normal nodes were different functions.

-The initiator and normal nodes were different functions originally.
-Now, there is one entry function, `init_node`, which waits for the initial broadcast of neighbour PIDs, and a recursive main node function, `node`.
+Now, there is one entry function, `init_node`, which waits for the initial broadcast of neighbour PIDs, and a recursive main function that the nodes run named `node`.

 We combined the node functions as they shared much of the same code: now the only difference is that an initiator node starts out with a parent, wheras a normal node doesn't (i.e. it starts out with the special atom `none`).
 This is possible because the parent is only set on a node if it doesn't have a parent already.

 It was decided that every message would be of a uniform format: it would be a list, where the first element was always an `atom` that formed the ID of the message, and the rest were arguments.

 | ID | Args | Notes |
 |----|------|-------|